nautobot/nautobot/nautobot/docs/development/style-guide.md

     ```py
     # from within the current app
+    from nautobot.extras import models

+    # from a different Nautobot app
+    from nautobot.dcim import models as dcim_models

     # other libraries
     from django.db import models as django_models
     from tree_queries import models as tree_queries_models